VectorSpaceLab/EditScore/README.md

 ---

 ## Benchmark Your Image-Editing Reward Model
-We provide an example script that evaluate Edit-Score on **EditReward-Bench**
+We provide an example script on how to evaluate Edit-Score on **EditReward-Bench**, to evaluate your own model, you can define another scorer with similar interface.
 ```bash
 bash evaluate.sh
 ```